Fractional Topology in Interacting 1D Superconductors: Conclusion

-The work presented in this paper did not only reveal the \emph{doubly critical Ising} phase as one of fractional topology, but also deepened the understanding of its physical properties.
-This was achieved both by the introduction to of topological invariants directly measurable from correlation functions, and by the quantum field theoretic description of the gapless modes as chiral $R/L-$movers.
-With this enhanced ``theorists" tool-box, we are motivated to continue further research into interacting topological phases of superconducting wires.
-An immediate next step in the study of coupled-wire geometries is to consider the case of weakly-coupled ladder geometries, as an approximation to a quasi two-dimensional model.
-Another interesting avenue of research is certainly the inclusion of light-matter interaction, and the \emph{DCI} phases response to external perturbations.
-Both of these could lead to further measurement protocols and topological probes.
+The work presented in this paper not only revealed the \emph{doubly critical Ising} phase as one of fractional topology but also deepened the understanding of its physical properties.
+This was achieved both by the introduction of topological markers directly measurable from correlation functions and by the quantum field theoretic description of the gapless modes as chiral $R/L-$movers.
+With this enhanced ``theorists" toolbox, we are motivated to continue further research into interacting topological phases of superconducting wires.
+An immediate next step in the study of coupled-wire geometries is to consider the case of weakly-coupled ladder geometries, as an approximation to a quasi-two-dimensional model.
+Another interesting avenue of research is certainly the inclusion of light-matter interaction, and the DCI phase's response to external perturbations.
+Both could lead to further measurement protocols and topological probes.

-We thank colleagues at \emph{CPhT Ecole Polytechnique} and the TQM22 and TMS22 schools for many fruitful discussions.
-In particular we thank E. Bernhardt and J. Schneider, as well as J. Legendre and S. al Saati, J. Hutchinson and C. Mora.
-F.dP thanks the \emph{IP Paris Ecole Doctorale} for its funding and support.
-L.H. acknowleges the support of the Swiss National Science Foundation (FM) grant 182179.
-This work was supported by the Deutsche Forschungs-gemeinschaft (DFG, German Research Foundation) under Project No. 277974659 via Research Unit FOR 2414 and via ANR BOCA.
-K.L.H also acknowledges interesting discussions related to this work at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1601671, at Dresden conferences TOPCOR22, TOPDYN22 and in MANEP Workshop in Les Diablerets.